kjr034/practice/README.md

 # practice
-re-learning dsp, one repo at a time
+relearning dsp, one repo at a time